-- 4.10.1 BACT: The Rig 23 well drilling engines are subject to Best Available Control Technology (BACT) requirements.
-The use of Tier 3 certified engines satisfied the District BACT requirements.
-See Table 4.2 and Permit Condition 9.C.1(h) for more details on BACT requirements. - 4.10.2 NSPS: 40 CFR Part 60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines was published in the Federal Register on July 11, 2006.
+- 4.10.1 BACT: The Rig 23 well drilling engines and the south crane engine are subject to Best Available Control Technology (BACT) requirements.
+See Table 4.2, Permit Condition 9.C.1(h) and Attachment 10.2 for more details on BACT requirements. - 4.10.2 NSPS: 40 CFR Part 60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines was published in the Federal Register on July 11, 2006.
 The two well drilling Rig 23 diesel engines (IDs 114676 and 114677) are subject to the requirements of this regulation.
 The use of Tier 3 certified engines ensures compliance with this regulation. - 4.10.3 NESHAP: This facility is not currently subject to any National Emissions Standards for Hazardous Air Pollutants (NESHAP). - 4.10.4 MACT: The revised National Emission Standard for Hazardous Air Pollutants (NESHAP) for reciprocating internal combustion engines (RICE) was published in the Federal Register on January 18, 2008.
 An affected source under the NESHAP is any existing, new, or reconstructed stationary RICE located at a major source or area source.
-Two engines, the North Crane (ID 004873) and the South Crane (ID 004872) are subject to the requirements for engines rated less than or equal to 300 bhp.
+The North Crane (ID 004873 is subject to the requirements for engines rated less than or equal to 300 bhp.